Bringing Vintage Aircraft to Life since 2010

 29th October 1940

-The Corpo Aereo Italiano again attacks Britain as during the day 15 BR 20s, escorted by Fiat CR.42 Falcos and Fiat G.50s, bomb Ramsgate.
+The Corpo Aereo Italiano attacks Britain as during the day fifteen BR 20s, escorted by thirty nine Fiat CR.42 Falcos and thirty four Fiat G.50s, bomb Ramsgate.

 Daily losses